IMTP-Magazine on Migration Issues®

 By Jessica L. Lawson

 Dr.Iftikher Mahmood is a Miami based pediatrician and the founder and president of the Hope Foundation for Women and Children of Bangladesh.
 He is transnationally engaged in health care projects between the U.S. and Bangladesh with the foundation he started in Miami in 2000.

 Cheryl Little is Director of America for Immigrant Justice; immigration legal counsel and advocacy organization based in Miami and Washington.
 This interview focuses on the issue of Immigrant Justice in America, with a focus on South Florida.

 By Dr. Margarita Rodríguez and Randy Salazar

 Nora Sándigo works at American Fraternity, a civic engagement immigrant organization with long-lasting experience in assisting immigrant families and children.

 Francisco Portillo is the President of Organización Hondureña Integrada Francisco Morazán, a civic engagement immigrant organization operating in Miami.

-Dr. Margarita Rodríguez (with the collaboration of Melanie Goergmaier)
+Dr. Margarita Rodríguez (with the collaboration of of Aki Hirotani and Melanie Goergmaier)